 If you have a furnace that is considered high-efficiency (90%+ efficient), it contains both a primary and secondary heat exchanger.
 As the combustion exhaust leaves the primary heat exchanger, it travels into a secondary heat exchanger where more heat is released from the flue gas and water vapor begins to form.
 This change of state from water as a vapor to a liquid releases latent heat in the secondary heat exchanger, bringing the furnace to an even higher level of efficiency.
 This is why high-efficiency furnaces are sometimes referred to as condensing furnaces.
 Secondary heat exchangers are generally constructed from stainless steel or a coated steel material capable of withstanding heat, moisture, and acid.

-Because heat exchangers contain the flue gas, it is important there are no holes, cracks or other deterioration.
+Because heat exchangers contain the flue gas, it is important there are no holes, cracks, or other deterioration.
 This type of deterioration that permits leakage and mixing of flue gas with the air being heated can result in incomplete combustion and the formation of carbon monoxide and other harmful by-products.
 Although your furnace may not immediately leak carbon monoxide into the living space, high CO levels make it unsafe to operate.
-Something as simple as the chimney getting plugged or damaged exhaust pipe can result in a very dangerous situation.
+Something as simple as the chimney getting plugged in or a damaged exhaust pipe can result in a very dangerous situation.

 How to Detect Heat Exchanger Problems in Your Furnace

 Unless your furnace is malfunctioning or your carbon monoxide detector is going off, it’s nearly impossible to know if your heat exchanger has developed problems without direct inspection or testing for CO.
 This is why regular maintenance and inspections are very important.
 An inspection and a combustion analysis/CO test is the best way to determine whether the furnace is operating safely.